 5. Listen to the sounds of the High Holidays.

 Customarily, the shofar is sounded daily during the month of Elul (except on Shabbat), both as a reminder that the shofar will be blown on Rosh HaShanah and as a wakeup call of sorts, reminding us of the upcoming High Holidays and urging us to begin our preparations.
 Watch this video to learn how to blow the shofar.
-Also during Elul, we add Psalm 27 to our worship services.
-Beginning with the words, " is my light and my help; whom should I fear?", this psalm beseeches God to protect us from our enemies and urges us to put our faith in God.
+During Elul, we also add Psalm 27 to our worship services.
+This psalm beseeches God to protect us from our enemies and urges us to put our faith in God.

 The month of Elul culminates with Selichot (which literally means “forgiveness”) services, when we gather with our congregations to recite special prayers of penitence that include beautiful Jewish religious poetry.